AnaWalsh/Data-cleaning-Pandas/README.md

 ## Goal 🏁

 In this repository you can find a project that deals with data cleaning by applying different methods and its analysis and subsequent visualization.

-The goal is to demonstrate if the formulated hypotheses  are true.
-The data has been obtained from Kaggle and its theme is Shark Attacks.
+The data has been obtained from [Kaggle](https://www.kaggle.com/teajay/global-shark-attacks) and its theme is Shark Attacks.

 ## Structure of the project files